Where other news sources offer sound bytes and sensationalism,

 Tess Vigeland, Jean Cochran, Alex Cohen, Steve Chiotakis, Kajon Cermak, Laraine Newman, Kari Wahlgren, Jackie Kashian, Debra Wilson, Danny Woodburn, Mark Willard, Greg Benson, Kim Evey, Jesec Griffin, Patrick Shea, Peter Jessop, Ben Shields, Jeremiah Kissel, Salli Saffioti, Chip Phillips, Julie Perkins, Loretta Fox, Lisa Tharps, Dan Smith, Matt Griesser, Doug Shapiro, Evan Arnold, Jennifer Dibella, Shaz Bennett, Jenna Busch, Amy K. Pearson, & Joe Smith

-"OK guys, I absolutely pissed myself listening to your 3-minute demo.
+"OK guys, I absolutely wet myself listening to your 3-minute demo.
 I want to be a part of this!"

 - BJ Leiderman, NPR theme music composer